 Woodlynne is a very small borough located in the state of New Jersey.
 With a population of 2,909 people and just one neighborhood, Woodlynne is the 386th largest community in New Jersey.
-Woodlynne has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Woodlynne was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Woodlynne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Woodlynne is a borough of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Woodlynne who work in office and administrative support (16.16%), sales jobs (9.80%), and management occupations (8.94%).